peakdefence/wingman-docs/docs/getting-started/welcome.md

 This scenario plays out in organizations worldwide, with security professionals clutching their coffee while wondering how something as straightforward as "keeping things secure" became quite so wonderfully chaotic.

+### The Three Uncomfortable Truths About Cybersecurity
+Before we begin this journey together, let's establish some ground rules that your consultant probably won't tell you:

+- **Truth #1**: Your Current Security Documentation is Fiction:
+> Most organizations have security policies that read like aspirational poetry - beautiful in theory, completely divorced from reality.
+WINGMAN's first job is to help you create documentation that reflects what you actually do, not what you tell auditors you do after a particularly good lunch.

+- **Truth #2**: Generic Templates are Security Theatre:
+> That ISO 27001 template you downloaded?
+About as useful as a chocolate firewall.
+WINGMAN builds context-specific security that actually fits your organization, like a bespoke suit rather than something grabbed off the rack at Security Templates R Us.

+- **Truth #3**: You Can't Manage What You Don't Understand:
+> Most security tools assume you have a PhD in acronyms and infinite time.
+WINGMAN assumes you're human, overwhelmed, and would rather be doing literally anything else.
+We'll get you from "what's an asset?" to "mature security posture" without the usual descent into madness.

 Enter WINGMAN: the AI-driven virtual security office assistant that addresses these exact challenges.

+## WINGMAN Overview Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/uFT1O56Nwk4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What Makes WINGMAN Different from Traditional Approaches